coderefinery/coderefinery.org/content/lessons/core.md

 * Most of the tools in these lessons are pretty standard.
 Ask your friends and colleagues for help - you will probably both learn something.
-* You may get support at the {{ get_url(TODO: PARTNERS) }}.
+* You may get local support from our partner organizations.
+We will share a link after we have reorganized the pages.
-* There is a #help stream in CodeRefinery chat where we welcome general questions and provide support on a best-effort basis.
-TODO: lnk
+* There is a #help stream in [CodeRefinery chat](https://coderefinery.zulipchat.com/) where we welcome general questions and provide support on a best-effort basis.